tapcartinc/custom-block-templates/Rebuy Product Recommendations/README.md

-# Block Name
+# Rebuy Product Recommendations

 ## Description
-This block allows customers to view XYZ & do ABC.
-Leading to better conversion rates on product detail pages.
+This block allows customers to receive product recomendations at the bottom of product details pages.
+Customers can then add recommended product directly to their cart from this block.

 ## How this block works
-1. Block checks for X
+1. Block checks Rebuy for recommended products for the current product page
-2. Then makes a request to Z
+2. Recommended products are returned via the Rebuy API and are presented to the user
-3. Customer can then do Y
+3. Customer can then add recommended products to the cart
-4. From here, customer can do Z
+4. From here, customer can keep shopping or go to the cart to checkout

 ## Setup Instructions
 > Reach out to your Tapcart rep if you have any questions while configuring this Custom Block